Pros |

 Full Review

-The Vodafone 5G Mobile Hotspot is one of a couple of 5G mobile broadband devices available on UK networks, and the only one available on Vodafone at the time of writing.
+The Vodafone 5G Mobile Hotspot is one of a handful of 5G mobile broadband devices available on UK networks, and the only one available on Vodafone at the time of writing.

 If you’re a Vodafone fan, then that could make your decision easy, but everyone else might be wondering whether this is the one to buy or not.